JazzmynSims/DigitalConceptTutorial/README.md

-# Digital Systems: How To Download Apps On Your Smartphone?
+# Digital Process: How To Use TikTok?
 ## Created & Explained by: Jazzmyn Sims
-#### Purpose of Content: To educate others on how the internet operators.
+#### Purpose of Content: To educate others on how to operate the app TikTok.
 #### Easy Read for ages 7+